lzell/AIProxySwift/README.md

 ### How to make a tool call request with Llama and TogetherAI

+If you need this use case, please open a github issue.
+We don't currently get the tool call result out of the response!

 This example is a Swift port of [this guide](https://docs.together.ai/docs/llama-3-function-calling):

     import AIProxy